kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 end
 ```

 One thing to note is that loops are unrolled at compile-time.
-This means that what this above function actually does is the following:
+This means that what the second for-loop above actually does is the following:

 ```bluespec
 i = 0;              // i = 0